-Choosing the right software can be troublesome as there are so many options to choose from.
-The most popular software package is Adobe Photoshop Lightroom.
-It’s almost the industry standard for photographers.
-It is also one of the easiest to learn and navigate, making it accessible to everyone.
+Choosing the correct photo editing app can be daunting as there are so many options.
+One of the most popular softwares out there is Adobe Lightroom.
+A lot of photographers consider it the industry standard.
+But this program is also one of the easiest to learn and navigate.

-Adobe has built one of the most popular post-processing programs for photographers.
-This is where most photographers start their journey of working on their images.
-With this program, you can do anything as it is versatile and simple to use.
+Adobe Lightroom is where most photographers start their journey in photo editing.
+With this program, you can do anything as it is versatile and straightforward to use.

-This program focuses on speed when working with hundreds, if not thousands of images.
-The program acts as a library, with easily accessible folders that you can organise how you wish.
-Simple clicks allow you to process an image and then copy and paste those settings over many images.
+Lightroom focuses on speed when working with hundreds, if not thousands of images.
+The program acts as a library, with easily accessible folders that you can organise.
+Simple clicks allow you to process an image then use those same settings over many images.

 All these great features make Lightroom the most popular software package for photographers.

 Is Lightroom Good for Beginners?

 Lightroom is a professional tool for photographers.
 Most of the adjustments you would want to apply to an image are all in one package.
 It also suits people who take a lot of pictures from pet photos to street documentary projects.